paraizofelipe/gorecipes/README.md

 # Running the tests

-Until I finish this README there is not so much Unit tests written.
+Until I finish this README there is not so many Unit tests written.

-But I will try to coverage unless 70% of unit tests for this code as soon as possible.
+But I will try to coverage unless 75% of unit tests for this code as soon as possible.

 You can run tests like this: